Editing vs Retouching

 - CROP/STRAIGHTEN - If an images is slightly tilted or we need to zoom in to remove distractions

 Our goal is to try to get the best images possible while photographing by focusing on proper posing and lighting, and remaining aware of expressions and avoiding any distracting elements in the backgrounds.
-Because of this, I usually don't receive more than 5 retouching requests per year.
+Because of this, we usually don't receive more than 5 retouching requests per year.
 Retouching is done at client request.
 The fee would vary on the complexity or level or retouching needed, but starts at $25 per image.
 Some examples of retouching are the following

 - SKIN SOFTENING